What Really Happens When You Marry Your First & Only Boyfriend

 At 18, I was uncomfortable with the idea of a set up.
 I felt like I was always kind of bordering on ‘nerd’ and he was the type of guy I would normally never seek out.
 He hung out with a crowd that seemed a little rough around the edges.
 They didn’t care about skipping classes and carried beer around in their backpacks to drink late at night at some local park.
 But I decided to just go with it.

 We went on a group date to laser tag.
-(Ah, to be 18 again.)
+(Ah, to be 18 again in a life pre-Covid!)
 And we said about two words to each other all night.
 It wasn’t until a week later that my friend told me he had asked her “What’s up with that chick?” that I knew he remembered me.
 And that was it.
 He had me at “that chick”.
 (Be still my heart.
 The 18-year old romance.
 It’s too much.)
 The rest is history.

 Actually, that’s not true.